syncfusion/blazor-docs/src/charts/chart/chart-types/scatter.md

 ![Scatter Charts](../images/chart-types-images/scatter.png)

-**New Note:** You can also explore our [`Blazor Scatter Chart Example`](https://blazor.syncfusion.com/demos/chart/scatter?theme=bootstrap4) to know how to plot data with two numeric parameters.
+> Note: You can also explore our [`Blazor Scatter Chart Example`](https://blazor.syncfusion.com/demos/chart/scatter?theme=bootstrap4) to know how to plot data with two numeric parameters.

 ## Customization